-All of my dogs that are involved in my breeding program are cleared for a variety of different health problems that plague the breed.
+All of my dogs that are involved in my breeding program are checked for a variety of different health problems that plague the breed.
 I clear hips and elbows with the OFA (Orthopedic Foundation for animals), I do eye exams with a veterinary ophthalmologist every year and their hearts are cleared by a veterinary cardiologist.
 I also do a complete golden retriever panel of genetic testing.
 These clearances have been done on my dogs for generations and I feel they are very important.
 I give everyone who gets one of our puppies copies of the parents health record.
 Temperament is my first priority followed by health, then the ability and desire to compete in all areas of competition (trying to maintain the integrity of a true “multi-purpose” golden).

 Most of my puppies go to homes as family pets and I keep that in mind when selecting dogs to be bred, ensuring that they are all healthy, easily trainable, calm house dogs WITH A TRUE GOLDEN TEMPERAMENT, never skittish, shy or nervous of people or new situations.
 A golden should have his tail wagging and be happy, confident and eagerly looking for a treat or something fun to do.
 All puppies placed by me must be house dogs.
 I go out of my way to make sure my puppy people have a wonderful experience when buying one of my puppies.
 Each puppy goes home with a toy and a blanket and a wealth of information.
 My dogs are inside dogs that sleep on my bed at night (when old enough) and live inside with our family.
 The decision as to which puppy goes to which home is made by me based on the circumstances of each individual family.
 I can provide excellent references and offer lifetime breeder support.